CosmoStat/CosmoPMC/README.md

 /path/to/CosmoPMC/bin/cosmo pmc.pl -n NCPU
 ```

 to run CosmoPMC on NCPU CPUs.
 See `cosmo pmc.pl -h` for more options.
-Depending
-on the type of initial proposal, a maximum-search is started followed by a
+Depending on the type of initial proposal, a maximum-search is started followed by a
 Fisher matrix calculation.
 After that, PMC is started.

+Depending on the machine's architecture, the default way to use MPI (calling the executable with `mpirun`) might not be supported.
+In that case you will have to run the PMC part by using the executable `/path/to/CosmoPMC/bin/cosmo pmc`, or modifying the `perl` script.

-The figure below shows a flow
-chart of the script’s actions.
+The figure below shows a flow chart of the script’s actions.

 <p align="center">
   <img width="520" src="Manual/cosmo_pmc_flow.png">